 Business expenses are treated differently

 You can claim tax relief on a variety of business-related expenses as a limited company that you couldn’t as a sole trader.

-Our article on limited company business expenses will help you understand what you can and can’t claim for - or if you'd like to download our guide to read at your leisure, click the banner below.
+Our article on limited company business expenses will help you understand what you can and can’t claim for.

 Who should be a director